maxwrlr/puppeteer-extension/README.md

 ### Browser Extension

-Since there is no UI yet, you might want to configure the URL of the middleware in [extension/background.ts](extension/background.ts) to connect to the NodeJS app.
+> **Note:** Since there is no UI yet, you first might want to configure the URL of the middleware in [extension/background.ts](extension/background.ts) to connect to the NodeJS app.

 1. Compile the extension: `npm run build:extension`